christophergutierrez/Data-Dictionary-Generation/README.md

 Getting prompts correct requires a lot of trial and error, particularly when narrowing down a specific use case.
 This code is divided for ease of OpenAI playground iteration.

-Included are the general prompt language I used, but they can be greatly improved for specific use cases.
+Included is the general prompt language I used, but it can be significantly improved for specific use cases.

 ### Create Table Describer Prompt
-Table_Describer_prompt.txt contains the prompt for a first draft of a data dictionary.
+Table_Describer_prompt.txt contains the prompt for the first draft of a data dictionary.
 It's based on a common sense guess from the names of the table and fields.
 More should be added to include the business use case for the data in the schema.
 Join information across tables could also be added here.

 ### Create Column Describer Prompt
-Column_Describer_prompt.txt contains the prompt used to update the data dictionary using summary statistics per column.
+Column_Describer_prompt.txt contains the prompt to update the data dictionary using summary statistics per column.
 For tables with a modest number of columns, it should work.
-However, the code and prompt require modification for tables with large numbers of columns.
+However, the code and prompt may require modification for tables with large numbers of columns.
 The code could chunk requests on a per-column basis.
 The prompt could be adjusted to accept per column request and ensure it does not alter columns unrelated to the specified column.

 ## Example using program